groovy-sky/azure-ip-dynamic-list/README.md

 ## Introduction

-This document gives an example how you can use Azure function to obtain and display Azure datacenters IP ranges.
+This document gives an example how you can use Azure function to obtain and display Azure data centers IP ranges.

 ## Theoretical Part